 No judging here, we all do it sometimes.
 But, it's important to keep those flat surfaces like desks, countertops and shelves free of clutter.
 Remember, they are easily seen by everyone who comes to your home.
 Move everything that doesn’t belong on there to the drawers and closets.

 When it comes to your drawers and closets, try to keep the same categories together; clothes with clothes, belts with belts, documents with documents.
-No need to categorize by colours or label your boxes, unless that's something you find helpful.
+No need to categorise by colours or label your boxes, unless that's something you find helpful.

-Aside from that, the only rule is to organize your personal space in a way that makes sense to you.
+Aside from that, the only rule is to organise your personal space in a way that makes sense to you.
 If that means keeping the belts in a box under your desk, sure.
 The important thing is that you always know where they are and can reach them easily.